prophetgoddess/FNAECSTemplate/README.md

 ## instructions

 - clone this repository into a folder with the name of your project by running `git clone https://github.com/prophetgoddess/FNAECSTemplate <PROJECTNAME>`
-- `cd` into that directory and run `setup.sh`. this should rename the project folder, solution, file, and namespace according to your project name.
+- `cd` into that directory and run `setup.sh`. if you're on windows, i recommend using git bash for this. this should rename the project folder, solution, file, and namespace according to your project name.

 ## credits